raul23/search-ebooks/README.rst

 7. Eventually add documentation on `Read the Docs`_
 8. Add support for multiprocessing
-9. Implement a GUI, specially to make navigation of search results easier since you can have hundreds of matches for a given search query
+9. Implement a GUI, specially to make navigation of search results easier since you can have thousands of matches for a given search query

    Though, for the moment not sure which GUI library to choose from (e.g. `Kivy`_, `TkInter`_)